rotki/rotki/docs/api.rst

    :reqjson int from_timestamp: The timestamp from which to query.
 Can be missing in which case we query from 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.
    :reqjson string location: Optionally filter trades by location.
 A valid location name has to be provided.
 If missing location filtering does not happen.
-   :param int from_timestamp: The timestamp from which to query.
-Can be missing in which case we query from 0.
+   :reqjson string base_asset: Optionally filter trades by base_asset.
+A valid asset identifier has to be provided.
+If missing trades are not filtered by base asset.
-   :param int to_timestamp: The timestamp until which to query.
-Can be missing in which case we query until now.
+   :reqjson string quote_asset: Optionally filter trades by quote_asset.
+A valid asset identifier has to be provided.
+If missing trades are not filtered by quote asset.
-   :param string location: Optionally filter trades by location.
-A valid location name has to be provided.
-If missing location filtering does not happen.
+   :reqjson string trade_type: Optionally filter trades by type.
+A valid trade type (buy, sell) has to be provided.
+If missing trades are not filtered by type.
-   :param bool only_cache: Optional.If this is true then the equivalent exchange/location is not queried, but only what is already in the DB is returned.
+   :reqjson bool only_cache: Optional.If this is true then the equivalent exchange/location is not queried, but only what is already in the DB is returned.

    .. _trades_schema_section: